MyonicS/pyGCxGC/README.md

 The GUI provides tools to:
 - Load and visualize 2D chromatograms
-- Draw masks using rectangle or lasso selection tools
+- Draw masks using selection tools
 - Add/remove selections to/from masks
 - Save masks as .tif files for later use with pyGCxGC's masking functions

 For a detailed tutorial on using the Mask Creator GUI, see the `Mask_Creator_GUI.ipynb` notebook in the docs.

+For a finer control of the masks, you can use image processing software such as ImageJ.